 About Residential Life

 The Residential Life Program at Sewanee involves a very high percentage of the student body.
-Over 95% of undergraduates live in the dormitories and as a result these facilities have been consistently filled near capacity for the past few years.
-Housing options for undergraduate students currently include: 11 coeducational dorms, three all male dorms, three all female dorms, a women's center, five language houses, two special halls for student emergency personnel (EMTs and firefighters), theme housing (Community Engagement House, Green House) and sorority houses.
+Over 98% of undergraduates live in the dormitories and as a result our facilities have been consistently filled at capacity for the past few years.
+Housing options for undergraduate students currently include: 14 coeducational dorms, two all male dorms, two all female dorms, a women's center, four language houses, two special halls for student emergency personnel (EMTs and firefighters), several theme houses (Community Engagement House, Green House, Gender and Sexual Diversity House) and Greek housing.
 The dorms are configured in a variety of arrangements, ranging from traditional doubles and singles to an assortment of suite setups.

 Ecce Quam Bonum